Rabi03/walmart/README.md

 ### Env Variables

-Add your config variables values in the config.env file in backend/config folder.
+Add your config variables values in the info.env file in backend/config folder.

 ### Install Dependencies (Frontend)